 National Afro Colombian Peace Association (CONPA)

-Beneficiaries: Afro-descendant communities
+Stakeholders: Afro-descendant communities

 In addition to contributing to sustainable peace, the initiative will help improve livelihoods, restore degraded forests, and conserve biodiversity in one of the most biodiverse countries in the world.
 It will also reduce community vulnerability to climate change and contribute to its mitigation.

 To read a brief overview of Colombia, click here.